 I’ve teamed up with Devon Baeza, a fertility financial coach, to talk about our Money Mindset once a month on Family Money Coaching’s podcast.
 Be sure to subscribe to our podcast, so you don’t miss out on our conversation.
 Next week we talk about Jen Sincero’s book “You are a Bad*** at Making Money”.

 Devon suggested that we discuss Jen Sincero’s book.
 Since I didn’t own a copy of the book, I did some research and bought the cheapest because that’s how I roll.
 The paperback is your most cost effective.
-You can find your own copy of the book through this link.

 I am naturally a prude, so when Devon suggested we talk about this book, I’ll admit, I was intimidated by the title.
 She just raved about the author and how the book changed her life.
 She told me that she was going to the book signing in January.
 I thought, well, it must be really good if you are going to that much effort.
 It was.